LEADING PERU’S EXPORT OF AGRICULTURAL CROPS

 Expansion with new crops

-Danper’s first production area was located near Trujillo, 550 km north of Lima in one of the less developed rural areas of northern Peru.
 In recent years, the company has expanded its production both in the southern and northern part of Peru.
 In 2011, the company began the cultivation of just under 200 hectares with grapes and avocado in the Chepen area about 200 km north of Trujillo.
-Additionally, in 2012 a new project with grapes, blueberries and asparagus was established in Olmos – a 1,000 hectare desert area about 400 km north of Trujillo.
+Additionally, in 2012 a new project with grapes and asparagus was established in Olmos – a 1,000 hectare desert area about 400 km north of Trujillo.

-As previously experienced, the challenges in this area are the establishment of infrastructure and irrigation.
+As previously experienced, the challenges in Olmos are the establishment of infrastructure and irrigation.
 In this case, the Peruvian authorities have established irrigation canals of several kilometres and tunnels that can transport inland and melting water from the eastern side of the Andes out to the fields.

 Focus on CSR

 IFU first invested with Danper in 1991.
-Since then, IFU has contributed with share capital and loans to several of the extensions.
-IFU has also provided share capital via IFU Investment Partners, which is funded by the two Danish pension funds PKA and PBU.
+Since then, IFU has contributed with share capital and loans to several of the expansions.
+IFU has also provided share capital through IFU Investment Partners, which is funded by the two Danish pension funds PKA and PBU.

-- IFU is an important partner that has contributed with knowledge and risk capital, says Arne Berg.
+– IFU is an important partner that has contributed with knowledge and risk capital on an on-going basis, said Arne Berg.